authlete/authlete-java-sample-server/README.md

     After authorizing the app, the authorization endpoint redirects you to the URI, ```http://authlete-sample-client-app.com/callback```, which was given as "**Redirect URIs**" when you created the app.

     As in the figure below, the URI contains a "**authorization code**" as the value of the query parameter "**code**".
 Remember this value for the next step.
 Also, note that **authorization codes expire in a short time**.
-Then, you have to go to the next step to use this code soon after an authorization code was issued.
+Then, you have to go to the next step to use the code soon after it was issued.

 	![ScreenShot](screenshots/authlete_sample_server_authorization_code.png)